listen

 };

-// Add a new property to save the mapping of uid to connection
+// New property to save the mapping of uid to connection

 $worker->uidConnections = array();

-// Callback function when a client sends a message
+// Callback function executed when a client sends a message

 $worker->onMessage = function(TcpConnection $connection, $data)